Maritime/Navy Exposure To Asbestos

 Working on a ship is a dangerous job, and before the Jones Act, sailors had no legal recourse for injuries or deaths that occurred on a ship.

 Today, sailors have a variety of legal rights under the Jones Act and may be eligible for compensation for injuries that occurred while they were working on a vessel.
 Families of sailors who lose their lives while working on a vessel may also be eligible for compensation.
 If you are a sailor who has been injured or the family member of a loved one who has been injured or killed on a vessel, you must understand the Jones Act and what your rights are under the law.

 Jones Act Defined

-If you or a loved one were injured on a ship or in a shipyard, or were diagnosed with mesothelioma or asbestos and used to work in a shipyard, take action now.
-McDermott & Hickey, LLC can help you put together a strong lawsuit aimed at obtaining the full and fair compensation you and your family deserve for your injuries.
+If you or a loved one was injured on a ship or in a shipyard, or was diagnosed with mesothelioma or asbestos and used to work in a shipyard, take action now.
+McDermott & Hickey, LLC, can help you put together a strong lawsuit aimed at obtaining the full and fair compensation you and your family deserve for your injuries.
+Call 216-712-7452.